Cartographic creations – Refine symbology

 Black to White color scheme

-5. Click the Color scheme menu again and click Format color scheme.
+5. Click the Color scheme menu again and click Color scheme properties.

-HEX # set to C30084 in the Color Editor window.
+HEX # parameter in the Color Editor window

 This pink color will have high contrast with the beige background and will be useful later in the map, so you'll save it to your favorites style.